R&D funding flows for neglected diseases (G-FINDER), by disease, year and funding category

 Points to note:

-- The G-Finder survey data underestimate the total R&D investments for these diseases as reporting is incomplete and need to be interpreted cautiously due to the scope restrictions of the survey (outlined below).
+- The G-FINDER survey data underestimate the total R&D investments for these diseases as reporting is incomplete and need to be interpreted cautiously due to the scope restrictions of the survey (outlined below).

 - In 2016, R&D investments on neglected diseases increased over that of the previous year for the first time since 2012.
 Investments amounted to around US$ 3.2 billion, indicating an increase of 4% between 2015 and 2016 (top left, double chart).
+This increase should be interpreted with caution, as it does not account for changes in survey participation (see the G-FINDER report).

 - R&D investments on neglected diseases are still highly focused on HIV/AIDS, malaria and tuberculosis.
 Together, they account for 70% of total investments in neglected diseases in 2016, with US$ 1,102 million for HIV/AIDS, followed by malaria (US$ 576 million) and tuberculosis (US$ 568 million) (Click on the bar for 2016 on the top left double chart to display data in the right chart).